CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ## Learning objectives

-- Label and describe the syntatic features of a function declaration
+- Label and describe the syntactic features of a function declaration
 - Identify a call site
 - Differentiate between a function declaration and a function invocation
 - Propose a function definition to satisfy some problem requirements